Friday, 29 November 2019

 TILBATA NARKOL DIYE PAKA SHOSHA

-Oh My!
-This picture was hiding somewhere, I just discovered while surfing the Google Photos.
-Cooking with ripened cucumber was never a regular affair in the family.
-Bengal ate it, till date some markets in the Kolkata suburbs do sell it, I have seen it at the Baguiati Bazaar too.
+This picture was hidden somewhere, I discovered while surfing Google Photos.
+Cooking with ripened cucumber was not regular affair in family but Bengal eats it, some markets in Kolkata suburbs sell it, I have seen it selling at Baguiati Bazaar.
 The thing is "lau-chalkumro thaktey, paka shosha khabo keno?"
-The maternal grandmother used to cook it however with a simple tempering of kalojeerey+tejpata+shuknolanka & bori+dhonepata or with the head of smaller sized rui or katla.
-She used this vegetable rarely whenever there was a scarcity of "kochi lau ba chalkumro" on her kitchen roof top or in the market.
-Till date I could not forget that taste.
-In most Bengali Homes, vegetables are cooked in minimal spices where the variety of tempering worked wonders and the "koshano" part, slow, covered cooking at minimal heat without using water is the key to the good taste of normal Bengali vegetarian dishes.
+The maternal grandmother cooked it tempering kalojeerey+tejpata+shuknolanka & bori+dhonepata, at times with head of smaller sized rui or katla[Bengal Carp fish].
+She used this vegetable rarely whenever there was scarcity of "kochi lau ba chalkumro" on her kitchen roof top or in market.
+Until date I couldn't forget the taste.
+In most Bengali Homes, vegetables are cooked in minimal spices where variety of tempering worked wonders, "koshano" part, i.e. slow, cover cooking at minimal heat without using water is key to good taste of regular Bengali vegetarian dishes.

-Coming to the rest of India's food, Kolkata restaurants serves those so superbly that the island's Northern Indian restaurants do not impress me much.
-It is not their fault, where would they get quality chefs in this expensive island?
-I come from the city of Munna Maharaj, do not tell me all Indian Vegetarian and Chicken or Fish dishes has to have that over powering presence of cream and butter in it.
-This is one reason why eating out has become less at this home.
-We eat what I prepare, if going out we prefer South East Asian or Western Joints.
 If you enjoy cooking light, try this healthy vegetarian dish TILBATA NARKOL DIYE PAKA SHOSHA.
-I really do not know if over ripened cucumber is cooked this way or not with a little of grated coconut, roasted white sesame paste using a tempering of wild celery seeds, a bay leaf and dry red chillies.
-Besides the "kumro pui shaak aloor ghyat o dal" we definitely had a meat or fish curry, else my men would need a bowlful of pakoras each to have a vegetarian meal or porota-luchi as we had last night.
+I really do not know if over ripened cucumber is cooked this way or not with a little of grated coconut, roasted white sesame paste using a tempering of wild celery seeds, bay leaf, dry red chillies.
+Besides "kumro pui shaak aloor ghyat o dal", we also had meat or fish curry, else my men would need a bowlful of pakoras each to have a vegetarian meal or porota-luchi as we had last night.

-It was a vegetarian meal and they had it without a noise, the son with sauce.
-All in this family love their share of "roti-prata."
-We love noodles as well and below is what I cooked for their lunch, noodles with eggs, french beans, carrots, onions, garlic, ginger, green chilli, soya sauce, vinegar, salt, black pepper.
-I definitely would taste a bit.
+It was vegetarian meal, they had it without noise, son had with sauce.
+All of us love our share of "roti-prata."
+We love noodles as well.
+At lunch, we had noodles with eggs, french beans, carrots, onions, garlic, ginger, green chilli, soy sauce, vinegar, salt, black pepper.

-It is a Monday, there happens to be a lot of overeating, binge eating, eating rich food over the week end.
-A Monday share should be this light and frill free, why not?
-Ripened cucumber is sold island wide, natives here love it so much.
-Moreover, if you are lazy about cooking, you must know that old cucumber cooks quick and this vegetarian curry is soothing on your stomach.
-Try my TIL BATA NARKOL DIYE PAKA SHOSHA and enjoy the side with steamed rice or roti.
+Its Monday, there happens to be lot of overeating, binge eating, eating rich food over week end.
+A Monday share should be this light, frill free, why not?
+Ripened cucumber sells island wide, natives here love it.
+Moreover, if you are lazy about cooking, you must know old cucumber cooks quick.
+This vegetarian curry soothe our stomach.
+Try my TIL BATA NARKOL DIYE PAKA SHOSHA, enjoy the side with steamed rice or roti.

 INGREDIENTS :